Advertising: Semiotics

-Apple's commercials used a black silhouette of a person that was the age of Apple's target market.
+Apple's iPod commercials, starting in 2003, used a black silhouette of a person that was the age of Apple's target market.
 They placed the silhouette in front of a blue screen so that the picture behind the silhouette could be constantly changing.
 However, the one thing that stays the same in these ads is that there is music in the background and the silhouette is listening to that music on a white iPod through white headphones.
 Through advertising, the white color on a set of earphones now signifies that the music device is an iPod.
 The white color signifies almost all of Apple's products.

-The semiotics of gender plays a key influence on the way in which signs are interpreted.
-When considering gender roles in advertising, individuals are influenced by three categories.
-Certain characteristics of stimuli may enhance or decrease the elaboration of the message (if the product is perceived as feminine or masculine).
-Second, the characteristics of individuals can affect attention and elaboration of the message (traditional or non-traditional gender role orientation).
-Lastly, situational factors may be important to influence the elaboration of the message.

-There are two types of marketing communication claims-objective and subjective.
-Objective claims stem from the extent to which the claim associates the brand with a tangible product or service feature.
-For instance, a camera may have auto-focus features.
-Subjective claims convey emotional, subjective, impressions of intangible aspects of a product or service.
-They are non-physical features of a product or service that cannot be directly perceived, as they have no physical reality.
-For instance the brochure has a beautiful design.
-Males tend to respond better to objective marketing-communications claims while females tend to respond better to subjective marketing communications claims.

-Voiceovers are commonly used in advertising.
-Most voiceovers are done by men, with figures of up to 94% having been reported.
-There have been more female voiceovers in recent years, but mainly for food, household products, and feminine-care products.